jhbe/rpi-baremetal/README.md

 # Debugging

-Run GDB.
+Run GDB on the Development PC.
 Provide the .elf file that was built for the project:

     ~/x-tools/armv6-rpi-linux-gnueabi/bin/armv6-rpi-linux-gnueabi-gdb -tui blah.elf